Sgct97/asisPresentation/speaker-notes.md

 **Opening:**
 "Before we talk about how AI impacts physical security, let's establish what AI actually is.
 I see a lot of confusion in our industry about AI terminology, so let's get the fundamentals right."

-**Key Points:**
+**Core Definition (Point to left visual):**
-- **Core Definition**: AI is computer science focused on creating systems that perform tasks requiring human intelligence
+- AI is computer science focused on creating systems that perform tasks requiring human intelligence
-- **Capabilities**: Pattern recognition, decision making, data analysis, language processing, computer vision, automation
-- **Critical Distinction**: All current AI is "Narrow AI" - task-specific systems, not general intelligence
-- **Reality Check**: We're not dealing with sci-fi AI; we're working with specialized tools

-**Technical Details:**
-- Narrow AI (ANI): What we use today - facial recognition, spam filters, voice assistants
+- This includes reasoning, learning, problem-solving, and perception
+- Think of it as teaching machines to think and act like humans in specific areas

+**What AI Can Do (Point to center section):**
+- **See**: Pattern recognition like Face ID (uses neural networks to map 30,000+ points on your face), security camera analysis
+- **Think**: Language processing like ChatGPT (trained on 570GB of text data), voice assistants understanding commands
+- **Decide**: Decision making like Tesla Autopilot (processes data from 8 cameras, 12 sensors, radar in real-time), trading algorithms
+- **Analyze**: Data analysis like Netflix recommendations (analyzes viewing habits of 230+ million users), fraud detection systems
+- **Act**: Automation like Roomba navigation (creates detailed maps using SLAM technology), smart building systems
+- **Predict**: Forecasting like weather systems, predictive maintenance alerts

+**AI Evolution Timeline (Point to right section):**
+- **Narrow AI (ANI)**: Today's reality - excels at specific tasks but cannot generalize
+  - Examples: Siri, Alexa, spam filters, recommendation engines, autonomous vehicles
+  - Strengths: Highly accurate within defined parameters, proven ROI
+  - Limitations: Cannot adapt beyond training data, requires human oversight
-- General AI (AGI): Hypothetical human-level AI across all domains - future goal
+- **General AI (AGI)**: Future goal - human-level cognitive abilities across all domains
+  - Currently theoretical - no timeline for achievement
+  - Would match human flexibility and reasoning across all tasks
+  - Major research focus but significant technical hurdles remain
-- Super AI (ASI): Theoretical AI exceeding human intelligence - purely theoretical
+- **Super AI (ASI)**: Theoretical - exceeds human intelligence in all areas
+  - Pure speculation at this point, decades away even if AGI is achieved
+  - Subject of both excitement and concern in AI safety research

+**Reality Check - AI vs. Science Fiction:**
+- **Today's Reality**: Beat humans at chess/Go, diagnose diseases from images, generate art/music/writing, drive cars with supervision, translate languages in real-time
+- **Still Science Fiction**: True consciousness, general intelligence across all domains, robot uprising scenarios, mind reading

+**Tampa Bay Connection:**
+"Here in Tampa Bay, you're already interacting with AI daily - from facial recognition at Raymond James Stadium to traffic optimization on I-275.
+MacDill Air Force Base uses AI for threat detection, and Port Tampa Bay employs predictive analytics for cargo security."

+**Key Insight (Point to bottom banner):**
+"Remember this critical point: Every AI system protecting your facilities today is Narrow AI.
+It excels at its specific job but can't think outside that box.
+This limitation is both a strength and a vulnerability we'll explore throughout our discussion."

 **Transition:**
-"Now that we understand what AI is, let's break down how different types of AI relate to each other..."
+"Now that we understand what AI is and its current limitations, let's break down how different types of AI technologies relate to each other..."

 ---